 WASHINGTON, D.C. - The International Centre for Settlement of Investment Disputes (ICSID) on March 27 released its order discontinuing an arbitration commenced by two Canadian entities that sought damages from the United States in relation to their investment in a crude oil pipeline (TransCanada Corporation & TransCanada PipeLines Limited v.
 The Government of The United States, No. ARB/16/21, ICSID).

 PENSACOLA, Fla. - Allowing expert testimony on the cause of flooding to neighborhoods but excluding testimony on damages due to an error in methodology, a Florida federal judge on March 25 simultaneously granted homeowners class certification on the issue of liability and granted summary judgment to a paper mill company as to classwide stigma damages (John Navelski, et al. v.
 International Paper Co., No. 14-445, N.D.
 Fla., 2017 U.S. Dist.
 LEXIS 44411).

-WASHINGTON, D.C. - A District of Columbia federal judge on Feb.
-10 granted a petition to confirm a $16,666,677 international arbitral award issued in a dispute over an agreement for a construction project, finding that the Kingdom of Morocco failed to show that it was the primary jurisdiction for the case (Salini Costruttori S.P.A. v.
-Kingdom of Morocco, No. 14-cv-2036, D. D.C.; 2017 U.S. Dist.
-LEXIS 19044).
+WASHINGTON, D.C. - A District of Columbia federal judge on March 25 granted a Canadian mining company's petition to confirm a $1.2 billion arbitral award issued by an international tribunal, rejecting the Republic of Venezuela's challenges to the award (Crystallex International Corp. v.
+Bolivarian Republic of Venezuela, No. 16-0661, D. D.C., 2017 U.S. Dist.
+LEXIS 43697).